GjjvdBurg/new.py/README.md

 With this program you can define template files, for instance a Python script with some documentation or functions already defined, or a directory for a LaTeX document.
-See the examples directory for an example of a Python script.
+See the example directory for an example of a Python script.

 Usage
 =====